 Fifty-one biologists and botanists have signed a petition urging British Columbia and Canada to fully protect old-growth forest across the range of the endangered mountain caribou.

-The Valhalla Wilderness Scoiety is proposing a 251,016-hectare park and 152,207 hectares of Recovery Areas for critical mountain caribou and grizzly bear habitat that has already been logged.
+The Valhalla Wilderness Society is proposing a 156,461-hectare park in critical mountain caribou and grizzly bear habitat.
 This will include:

 - Preservation of most of the critical habitat of the Central Selkirk mountain caribou.